emmasarge/emptypantry/README.md

 ### Bugs
 ---
-    * The schedule page pdf is not opening.
-Solution: Remove the …/ to the href before assets.
-    * Navbar not collapsing cleanly for mobile and tablet settings.
-Redid the navbar with bootstrap.
+    * Navbar dropdown not collapsing cleanly for mobile and tablet settings, the links were floating in the content.
+Redid the navbar with bootstrap and Chrome Dev Tools.
-    * Contact page heading is not adjusting to fit for small mobile screens.
-Solution: Changed font style to Gill sans and changed font size.
+    * Landing page was not extending fully on tablets so i changed the image to be a background image for the body in css instead, i had originally included a footer for the landing page which the gap initially helped but the footer wasn't necessary and took away from the effect of creating an environment for the user.

 ### Deployment